WebAssembly/spec/proposals/Exceptions.md

 Thrown exceptions are handled as follows:

-a) They can be caught by a catch block in an enclosing try block of a function body.
+1. They can be caught by a catch block in an enclosing try block of a function body.

-b) Throws not caught within a function body continue up the call stack until an enclosing try block is found.
+1. Throws not caught within a function body continue up the call stack until an enclosing try block is found.

-c) If the call stack is exhausted without any enclosing try blocks, it terminates the application.
+1. If the call stack is exhausted without any enclosing try blocks, it terminates the application.

 This proposal looks at the changes needed to incorporate these concepts into the